Peter Bisaillon: Marriages and family

 Some sources state that Bisaillon married a Native American woman, possibly of the Piscataway tribe, in 1697.
 She is referred to as Marie Thérèse Kouaga or Marie Thérèse Osunesa.
 She is mentioned only once in official records, but not by name, when she was asked to interpret in May, 1704: "Two Onondagoe Indians were again called to receive their answer and Peter Bezillion's wife being in town, who understands their language well, was also called to interpret."
 At least one source mentions that he had his children "baptized and adopted legally," but does not provide details.
 Marie Thérèse is described as "wise and prolific."

-In a letter dated 27 August, 1701, written to Peter from Jahanna Beselion, daughter of Jahanna Sioute, she claims him as her father and begs his acknowledgement.
+In a letter dated 27 August 1701, written to Peter from Jahanna Beselion, daughter of Jahanna Sioute, she claims him as her father and begs his acknowledgement.
 It is unknown what his response was.

 In 1727 Bisaillon married Martha Combe (1693-1764) from Pennsylvania (one source says she was born in Scotland).
 She also occasionally served as an interpreter during conferences between local tribes and the provincial authorities.
 They apparently had no children.
-She died on 18 June, 1764, and is buried beside him at St. John's Episcopal Church, in East Caln Township, Chester County, Pennsylvania.
+She died on 18 June 1764, and is buried beside him at St. John's Episcopal Church, in East Caln Township, Chester County, Pennsylvania.

 Death

-He died on 18 July, 1742 and, as he had no children, his property went to his wife's nephews.
+He died on 18 July 1742 and, as he had no children, his property went to his wife's nephews.
 He names eight slaves in his will.
 He is buried at St. John's Episcopal Church, in East Caln Township, Chester County, Pennsylvania.

 Legacy

 Bisaillon's trade route, one of the first roads in the area, which probably followed some well-traveled Indian trails, became known as "Old Peter’s Road."
 It dated from 1707 near Bareville to 1712 near Conoy Township, and ran from the Susquehanna east through Chester County, Delaware County and Downingtown to Philadelphia along what is now Pennsylvania Route 340.
 A historical marker with a map showing the original route of Old Peter's Road was erected by the Lancaster County Historical society in 1933.

-"Bezalion's Cave," a cave used by Bisaillon to store furs and traps, was located on the west bank of the Schuylkill River, near what is now Spring City, Pennsylvania.
+"Bezallion's Cave," a cave used by Bisaillon to store furs and traps, was located on the west bank of the Schuylkill River, near what is now Spring City, Pennsylvania.
 It appears on several eighteenth-century maps of the area.
 The cave was very likely filled in during the construction of the Schuylkill Canal in 1825.